utopia-foss/utopia/README.md

 ##### 5 — Install dependencies
 Install third-party packages using a package manager.

+__Notice:__ If you have [Anaconda](https://www.anaconda.com/) installed, you already have a working Python installation on your system, and you can omit installing the `python` packages in this step.
+However, notice the hint in the next step for properly [configuring Utopia](#6-configure-and-build).

 __macOS:__ On macOS, we recommend [Homebrew](https://brew.sh/).
 (If you prefer to use [MacPorts](https://www.macports.org/), notice that some packages might need to be installed differently.)

     brew update